Traditional Algarve Cuisine: A Treasure Trove of Dishes

 Simple Sardines

 Simple Sardines have become very popular in the Algarve, showing that sometimes the simplest choice is the highest quality.
-This small white fish is a mainstay of the Algarve diet and is usually cooked on a grill.
+This small, white fish is a staple of the Algarve diet and is typically grilled.

 While being prepared, the sardines are fully baked without losing their natural flavors and juices.
 They are seasoned with olive oil and salt.
 As an example of how the area knows how to be simple and let the products speak for themselves, this is served with roasted potatoes, salad, and a squeeze of lemon.